What is a Creditors Voluntary Liquidation or CVL? - Definition of Insolvency - Other Options

 Creditors Voluntary Liquidation or CVL

 So what is a Creditors Voluntary Liquidation or CVL?
+Are there other options?

-The definition of "insolvency" or more correctly the phrase "inability to pay debts" is found in Section 123 of The Insolvency Act 1986.
+The definition of "insolvency" or the "inability to pay debts" is found in Section 123 of The Insolvency Act 1986.
 In general terms an insolvent company is one that cannot pay its debts as and when they fall due (this is called the Cash Flow Test) or its liabilities exceed its assets (this is called the Balance Sheet Test).

 A CVL or Creditors Voluntary Liquidation involves the appointment of a liquidator.
 The Liquidator has two main duties, which are:

-1. Realising all of the Company's assets to turn them into cash.
+- Realising all of the Company's assets to turn them into cash.

-2. Adjudicating creditors claims and then distributing the sums realised in the order of priority set out in Rule 6.42 of The Insolvency (England and Wales) Rules 2016.
+- Adjudicating creditors claims and then distributing the sums realised in the order of priority set out in Rule 6.42 of The Insolvency (England and Wales) Rules 2016.

 The Review